Eithne and Sodelb

 Colgan proposes that the name Baite must either refer to their (grand)father Cairbre son of Cormac or represent the Irish noun baide denoting divine affection or charity rather than any personal name or epithet.
-This designation he explains as referring to the miraculous act of piety for which they were chiefly remembered, namely their nurturing of the infant Christ.
+This designation he explains refers to the miraculous act of piety for which they were chiefly remembered, namely their nurturing of the infant Christ.
 The commentary to the Félire states that they had a vision in which they "used to nurture Christ [...] and Christ used to come in the shape of a babe", so that he was lovingly cradled in their bosom and kissed (in sinu earum et osculabantur eum, et ille babtizauit eas et si apostoli praedicauerint illis tamen plus ab ipso acceperunt fidem quam ab illis).

-The church or hermitage of the two sisters is identified by the commentator of the Félire as Tech ingen mBóiti "House of the Baite's daughters" near Swords, i.e. in the barony of Nethercross (Co.
-Dublin), which the Martyrology of Cashel locates in Fingal, on the plain of Brega.
+The church or hermitage of the two sisters is identified by the commentator of the Félire as Tech ingen mBóiti "House of the Baite's daughters" near Swords, i.e. in the barony of Nethercross (County Dublin), which the Martyrology of Cashel locates in Fingal, on the plain of Brega.
 According to the Genealogies, Eithne and Sodelb were (also) venerated at Killnais, the former name of a townland in the same locality.

-In one of the legends contained in the Acts of St Moling, Bishop of Ferns, it is told that Eithne and her sister were visited by this venerable saint.
+In one of the legends contained in the Acts of St Moling, Bishop of Ferns, it is told that this venerable saint visited Eithne and her sister.

 Saint Eithne is reportedly buried at St Patrick's Church of Ireland Cathedral, Armagh.